openstack-archive/tripleo-docs/deploy-guide/source/features/tls-introduction.rst

 effectively replaces the novajoin metadata service.

 We recommend using tripleo-ipa for all *TLS-everywhere* deployments as of the Train release.
-In a future release, we will update TripleO to only support tripleo-ipa as the default method for configuring and deploying *TLS-everywhere*.
+As of Victoria, tripleo-ipa is the only supported method to configure and deploy *TLS-everywhere*.

 .. _tripleo-ipa: https://opendev.org/x/tripleo-ipa